PUWER: a short guide to work equipment safety regulations

 You can read the most updated copy of the PUWER regulations on the HSE website.

-In order to comply with the PUWER checklist, every new piece of equipment has to undergo a PUWER inspection on installation, and reassessed if any modifications or changes are made, or if that equipment will be used differently.
+A PUWER assessment should be performed each time a piece of equipment is installed.
+Reassessments are necessary if any modifications or changes are made, or if that equipment will be used differently.
 Reassessment is also required if there has been an accident.

 Examples of the work we’ve undertaken in this area include production machinery, test rigs, control panels, electrical cabinets, x-ray scanners, lighting controls and industrial ovens, the installation of new machinery, and the refurbishment of machinery.

-When Do I Need PUWER?
+Download Now: When Do I Need PUWER?

 A Consultative Approach: Call Us for Advice

-To discover how we can meet your specific PUWER requirements, call us on +44 (0)117 938 0600 or use our contact form.
+To discover how we can meet your specific PUWER requirements, call us on +44 (0)117 456 2188 or use our contact form.